 Proposal 1: "FOR" each of the three Class III nominees named in this Proxy Statement as Class III directors for a term expiring at the 2027 Annual Meeting of Stockholders.

-Proposal 2: "FOR" an amendment to our Fourth Amended and Restated Certificate of Incorporation to authorize our Board of Directors to effect a reverse stock split of all of the outstanding shares of our Common Stock at a ratio in the range of 1-for-5 to 1-for-20, with the final decision of whether to proceed with the reverse stock split and the exact ratio and timing of the reverse split to be determined by our Board of Directors, in its discretion, following stockholder approval (if obtained), but no later than the first anniversary of the Annual Meeting, and a reduction in the authorized shares of our Common Stock.
-Proposal 3: "FOR" the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024.
-Other Proposals: At the discretion of Justin Ferrero, Carrie Ratliff and Colin Daniel, the persons designated as proxies for the Annual Meeting, either "FOR", "AGAINST" or "ABSTAIN" with regard to any other business that may properly come before the Annual Meeting.
+"FOR" an amendment to our Fourth Amended and Restated Certificate of Incorporation to authorize our Board of Directors to effect a reverse stock split of all of the exact ratio and timing of the reverse split to be determined by our Board of Directors, in its discretion, following stockholder approval (if obtained), but no later than the first anniversary of the Annual Meeting, and a reduction in the authorized shares of our Common Stock.